Skip to content

 Use cases and who they target:

-- Fully integrated — Targets single-AZ deployments, proofs of concept, and teams that want the simplest setup: one cluster for storage, virtualization, and management.
+• Fully integrated: Targets single-AZ deployments, proofs of concept, and teams that want the simplest setup: one cluster for storage, virtualization, and the management plane.
 Best for low cost and minimal operational footprint.

-- Centrally managed hyperconverged — Targets organizations that want multiple hyperconverged AZs with one control plane: horizontal scaling by adding AZs, each AZ self-contained, orchestration from a separate management cluster.
+• Centrally managed hyperconverged: Targets organizations that want multiple hyperconverged AZs with one management plane: horizontal scaling by adding AZs, each AZ self-contained, orchestration from a dedicated management cluster.

-- Decoupled with local management — Targets security-focused or isolated environments: each AZ has its own management, storage and hypervisor are separate, and the control plane only manages that AZ.
+• Decoupled with local management: Targets security-focused or isolated environments: each AZ has its own management plane, storage and hypervisor are separate, and that plane only manages that AZ.
 Good when strict isolation between AZs is required.

 See the Architecture overview for organizations, projects, resources, and disaster recovery.